zeixcom/ui-element/docs-src/pages/examples.md

 # 🍽️ Examples & Recipes

 <div>
-  <p class="lead">Discover practical examples and patterns for building reactive, modular components with El Truco.
+  <p class="lead">Discover practical examples and patterns for building reactive, modular components with Le Truc.
 Each example focuses on showcasing a specific feature or best practice, guiding you through real-world use cases.</p>
   {{ toc }}
 </div>
 </section-hero>